-During 2014, South Harrison Water tested for nitrate, sodium, lead & copper, 21 regulated volatile organic compounds, 21 un-regulated volatile organic compounds, 10 inorganic compounds, total trihalomethanes, total halo acetic acids, and 120 routine bacteria tests.
+During 2015, South Harrison Water tested for nitrate, cyanide, 56 regulated synthetic organic compounds, total trihalomethanes, total halo acetic acids, and 108 routine bacteria tests.
 All of these tests are part of our state and federal required testing that ensures your drinking water is safe to drink.
 Test results are shown in the table above.
-Our personnel also made over 4,800 routine daily checks of our drinking water to ensure its quality.
+Our personnel also made over 4,800 routine water quality checks of our drinking water to ensure its quality.
 Our water is tested every day of the year.